 If you would like to discuss a potential research proposal prior to submission, please contact Pam Craddock, IPF Research Director.

-Proposals are invited for the following research that the IPF wishes to commission:
+Proposals have been invited for the following research that the IPF wishes to commission:

 Current Practices in Benchmarking Real Estate Investment Performance